-In November 2016, the Board of Directors approved a stock repurchase program authorizing the Company to purchase up to \$1.0 billion of the Company's common stock.
-In November 2017, the Board of Directors approved a new stock repurchase program providing for an additional \$1.0 billion of repurchases of our common stock.
-The repurchase programs do not have an expiration date.
-Stock repurchased under these programs may be used to offset obligations under the Company's employee stock-based benefit programs and stock-based business acquisitions, and will reduce the total shares outstanding.
+In November 2017, the Board of Directors approved a stock repurchase program authorizing the Company to purchase up to \$1.0 billion of the Company's common stock.
+The repurchase program does not have an expiration date.
+Stock repurchased under the program may be used to offset obligations under the Company's employee stock-based benefit programs and stock-based business acquisitions, and will reduce the total shares outstanding.

-During 2017, 2016, and 2015, the Company repurchased 7.7 million, 7.3 million, and 2.6 million shares, respectively, at an aggregate cost of \$763.3 million, \$662.3 million, and \$280.1 million, respectively, including shares purchased under the accelerated share repurchase ("ASR") agreements described below and shares acquired to satisfy tax withholding obligations in connection with the vesting of restricted stock units issued to employees.
-The timing and size of any future stock repurchases are subject to a variety of factors, including expected dilution from stock plans, cash capacity, and the market price of our common stock.
+During 2018, 2017, and 2016, the Company repurchased 5.5 million, 7.7 million, and 7.3 million shares, respectively, at an aggregate cost of \$795.5 million, \$763.3 million, and \$662.3 million, respectively, including shares purchased under the accelerated share repurchase ("ASR") agreements described below and shares acquired to satisfy tax withholding obligations in connection with the vesting of restricted stock units issued to employees.
+The timing and size of any future stock repurchases are subject to a variety of factors, including expected dilution from stock plans, cash capacity, and the market price of the Company's common stock.